Implementing Subscriptions in BigCommerce: Operational and Technical Aspects

 The market share for Gillette — an industry old-timer — dropped from 70% in 2010 to 54% in 2016 as Dollar Shave Club and soon-to-follow other subscription ecommerce brands took over.

-Consumers discovered how convenient it is to get an auto-restock of their favorite products, delivered straight to their door.
+Consumers discovered how convenient it is to get an auto-restock of their favorite products delivered straight to their door.

 2022 Ecommerce Subscription Market Overview

-Subscriptions enable direct relationships with customers, which leads to greater business growth.
-As McKinsey points out, subscription businesses, largely associated with ecommerce, expanded about six times faster than the S&P 500.
+Subscriptions provide retailers with a convenient path to recurring revenue and customer loyalty.
+They enable direct customer relationships, leading to more significant business growth.
+As McKinsey points out, subscription businesses, primarily associated with ecommerce, expanded about six times faster than the S&P 500.

 Here’s how the subscription business model compares to direct sales: